markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Activity:** Use your powers of Google to find some information about the function and syntax of a radio button.

-> **Hint:** Google will surely offer many search results, but the [MDN docs article on radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) should be a favorite because MDN is more likely to update when technologies change.
+> **ANSWER:** Google will surely offer many search results, but the [MDN docs article on radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) should be a favorite because MDN is more likely to update when technologies change.
 For this reason, keep in mind that the best online documents to learn from should come from official sources like this one.

 So a `radio` type input element, commonly referred to as a radio button, is typically used in groups using the `name` attribute as the group reference, and each radio button must have the same `name` value to be considered in the same group.